Ulle84/UllesSourceCode/SimpleHtml/Notes.md

   * Ctrl+Click on link opens link in default browser
   * highlight doubled defined options in red - example: div((width=400)(border=true)(width=500)some text.
 Options for width are conflicting) - hovering over highligted text shows problem
   * highlight if some tags are define doubled, for example the title-tag.
-  * preview on hover over table
+  * preview on hover over table/image/link
   * different colors for different columns inside table (use some different colors, which are doubled if table gets very wide)
   * block highlighting: tables and lists etc. are highlighted
   * code completion